Online Pedagogy Strategies

 Prompt students to find material that relates to the readings or discussions for a week and to reflect with each other on the connections between what they are learning and what they have found.
 For example, students might be put in groups, each of which is assigned to find and draw connections between course content and the following items: a news article; a podcast; a meme; a reading from another class; and a movie scene.
 Any items collected in this scavenger hunt might be reflected back to the students in a shareable document or section of the course site.

 Provide the students with a jumbled list of items and ask them to put them in order.
-(In a classroom, you might do this with strips of paper, but in a remote or HyFlex classroom you may use an application like Jamboard to carry out this exercise.)
+(In a classroom, you might do this with strips of paper, but in a HyFlex classroom you may use an application like Jamboard to carry out this exercise.)
 These items might be historical events or steps in a physical, environmental, or chemical process.

 Students often report that some of the most valuable insights come from their peers.
 Short presentations can be an effective way of encouraging students to gather, produce, and communicate knowledge, and also gives the instructor an opportunity to assess how students are engaging with central concepts and arguments from the course.
 Students may be asked to guide discussion of a course text or may be invited to develop and deliver original research on a key topic.
-Tools like Google Slides and Screen Sharing can make both collaborations on presentations and the presentations themselves easy to include in class time.
+Tools like Google Slides and Screen Sharing can make both collaborations on presentations and the presentations themselves easy to include in class time, especially in HyFlex formats.